 Crushes happen.
 You didn’t ask your company to hire that ridiculously attractive new employee to work on your team.
 Nor did you ever think you’d get into a deep conversation with the girl at Starbucks after discovering you’re both into the same band.
 But here you are — a married dad, having a crush on someone who’s not your wife.

 As much as crushes can sound like a phenomenon reserved for middle school, adult crushes happen too.
-It’s inevitable that you’ll be attracted to people outside your marriage, even if you love your partner and have no desire to cheat on him or her.
+It’s inevitable that you’ll be attracted to someone else while married, even if you love your partner and have no desire to cheat on him or her.
 The thing is, a crush is exactly that: a crush.
 While they can take up space in your head rent-free, and invade your mid-meeting fantasies, you don’t necessarily have to worry about them disrupting your real life.
 And you’re not alone: In a 2016 study of women published in the Journal of Sex & Marital Therapy nearly 70 percent of them said they’d had a crush (defined as sexual or romantic feelings on which they choose not to act) on someone who wasn’t their husband or long-term partner.
 But let’s dig into crushes and their impact on marriage, shall we?

 Good news is the researchers behind that study came to some pretty rosy conclusions about the effects of crushes on relationships.
 They don’t seem to increase the chances that crushers will cheat on a partner.
 In fact, crushes sometimes reminded participants what they appreciate about their primary partners; and the women with crushes tended to feel more sexually charged than they usually did, which spiced things up when those feelings spilled into their primary relationships.

 That rush is one reason crushes will always exist — they literally, physiologically, make you feel good, says Dr. Christine Hyde, Ph.D., a licensed clinical social worker and certified sex therapist.
 A crush can cause surges in adrenaline as well as dopamine, the neurotransmitter in control of your brain’s pleasure center.
 In short, crushes inject excitement into lives that feel dull and stagnant.